Skip to content

 General Architecture

-A Lustre file system has three major functional units:
+A Lustre file system consists of three major functional units:

-• One or more MetaData Servers (MDS) nodes (here two) that have one or more MetaData Target (MDT) devices per Lustre filesystem that stores namespace metadata, such as filenames, directories, access permissions, and file layout.
+• One or more MetaData Server (MDS) nodes (typically two in high-availability configurations) that host one or more MetaData Target (MDT) devices per Lustre filesystem.
+These store namespace metadata, such as filenames, directories, access permissions, and file layouts.
 The MDT data is stored in a local disk filesystem.
-However, unlike block-based distributed filesystems, such as GPFS/SpectrumScale and PanFS, where the metadata server controls all of the block allocation, the Lustre metadata server is only involved in pathname and permission checks, and is not involved in any file I/O operations, avoiding I/O scalability bottlenecks on the metadata server.
+Unlike block-based distributed filesystems (such as GPFS/SpectrumScale and PanFS) where the metadata server controls all block allocation, the Lustre metadata server is only involved in pathname and permission checks.
+It is not involved in file I/O operations, which avoids I/O scalability bottlenecks on the metadata server.

 • Client(s) that access and use the data.
-Lustre presents all clients with a unified namespace for all of the files and data in the filesystem, using standard POSIX semantics, and allows concurrent and coherent read and write access to the files in the filesystem.
+Lustre presents all clients with a unified namespace for all files and data in the filesystem, using standard POSIX semantics, and allows concurrent and coherent read/write access.

 Lustre general features and numbers

-Lustre brings a modern architecture within an Object based file system with the following features:
+Lustre utilizes a modern architecture within an object-based file system with the following features:

-• Adaptable: supports wide range of networks and storage hardware
+• Adaptable: Supports a wide range of networks and storage hardware.

-• Scalable: Distributed file object handling for 100.000 clients and more
+• Scalable: Distributed file object handling for 100,000 clients or more.

-Lustre provides a POSIX compliant layer supported on most Linux flavours.
-In terms of raw number capabilities for the Lustre:
+Lustre provides a POSIX-compliant layer supported on most Linux flavors.
+In terms of raw capabilities, Lustre supports:

 When to use Lustre?